 Board of Trustees

-Spencer Blasdale, Director and Chairman
+Spencer Blasdale, Director, Chair and clerk

 Mr. Blasdale is the Executive Director of Academy of the Pacific Rim Charter Public School in Boston, a position he also held for 10 years between 1997 and 2007.
 Before his current stint at APR, he served as Chief Executive Officer of SchoolWorks for eight years.
 Previously he worked for City Year in Boston and Chicago, as well as taught at Beaver Country Day School in Brookline, MA for three years.
 He also served as the Board Chair of the Massachusetts Charter School Association from 2004-2008.
 Mr. Blasdale has served as a leadership coach, school quality reviewer and strategy consultant for clients, including the Kauffman Foundation and the KIPP Network.
 He has spent 20 years in the field of education, beginning with a teaching internship at The Park School in Brookline, MA and working as a teacher, administrator and service partner to district schools in Chicago and Boston.
 Mr. Blasdale has a M.Ed. from Harvard University and an AB from Princeton University.

 Paul reville, director